ROSE 0.11.145.147

 This is the list of all allowed inputs that are not function parameters.
 For instance, things like the instruction pointer which the caller initializes to be the entry point of the function, or the x86 direction flag "df" which is normally set by the caller but not considered a function argument.

-Definition at line 238 of file CallingConvention.h.
+Definition at line 147 of file Definition.h.

-std::vector<ConcreteLocation>& Rose::BinaryAnalysis::CallingConvention::Definition::nonParameterInputs ( )
+std::vector< ConcreteLocation > & Rose::BinaryAnalysis::CallingConvention::Definition::nonParameterInputs ( )

 inline